philipp-schoennenbeck/tbg-tools/README.md

 Note: if you do not have a lot of RAM available, use the -w option

+More options for each programm can be found with create -h, search -h ...

 #### create: this has to be used first to create a tbg file
 e.g. : python3 main_program.py create -g example.gff -f example.fa -o example.tbg -t 4 -w -v -hro example.tsv